What is Planned Cost? & How it is different from Actual Cost

 Planned value (PV)Earned value (EV)Actual cost (AC)

-It is an estimate of the anticipated cost for a project based on a predetermined budget and timeline.It measures work completed within the same predetermined budget and timeline.It measures how much was spent on a project, regardless of whether it matched the original plan.
+It is an estimate of the anticipated cost for a project based on a predetermined budget and timeline.It measures work completed within the same predetermined budget and timeline.It measures how much amount was spent on a project, regardless of whether it matched the original plan.

 It provides an estimation of costs.It offers insight into the progress made against that plan.It gives a measurement of actual expenditure.